muppet9010/Factorio-Integration-Lua-Snippets/README.md

 ## Useful Titbits

-To add a breakpoint in to a Lua script use:
+To add a breakpoint in to a Lua script when runnig Factorio with Visual Studio Code and the Factorio Modding Tool Kit extension use:
 __DebugAdapter.breakpoint()